 Our bespoke Pre-Sixth Course is a one-year intensive IGCSE programme, primarily intended for International students.
 It is hoped that pupils will see this as an integration year before moving into the Sixth Form here at King Edward’s.

-Pupils will be required to indicate their choice of A-Level or IB subjects.
-All pupils will then sit a sit our own online Entrance Test, this will be in Maths and English (EAL) followed by a skype or zoom interview.
+Pupils will be required to indicate their choice of A-Level subjects.
+All pupils will then sit our own online Entrance Test, this will be in Maths and English (EAL) followed by a skype or Zoom interview.

 A condition of entry to King Edward’s is that all pupils coming from overseas have a guardian whose residential address is in the UK.
 This may be a relative or family friend but must be someone of more than 25 years of age, not living in student accommodation.

 If you do not have a family friend or relative who can fulfil this role, then the Admissions Department can provide a list of guardian Agency’s families local to King Edward’s.
 We do not participate in inspecting any Guardian/Host Family or Agency arrangements and the School cannot be held responsible for the welfare of your child whilst under the care of a host family or Guardian.

 Please see a list of AEGIS accredited Guardians – Association for the Education and Guardianship of International Students here